GraniteGobbler/digital-electronics-1/labs/project_UART/README.md

 ### Receiver
 Once the baud rate, start bit, data bits and parity bit are set, the communication is ready to begin.<br>
 In the receiver mode, the receiver is waiting for a start bit and then reads the incoming data and calculates parity.
-The incoming data is displayed on the LED row *LED[15]* to *LED[0]*<br>
+The parity comparison result is shown on the RGB LED *LED16* The incoming data is displayed on the LED row *LED[15]* to *LED[0]*<br>

 The Pmod port JXADC is used for reception, pin **7** is for the signal, pin **5** is for GND.<br>